AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 smoothly and continuously reshaped into a wreath

-shape , without tearing or piercing the plasticine (first we would press the walls of the cup down to the
+shape, without tearing or piercing the plasticine (first we would press the walls of the cup down to the

 bottom and then press the resulting flat disk from the side until

-it merged with the tab; toroidal shape, equivalent to a wreath) .
-Conversely, from the plasticine wreath we could again
+Conversely, from the plasticine wreath we could again smoothly

-cup without a tab (as is the case with Japanese
+a ear (as is the case with Japanese green tea), it would

-topology - it would be equivalent in shape to a cube of nougat
+equivalent in shape to a cube of nougat chocolate, or we could

-candy (we would proceed in the same way as
+model it into a chocolate bar or round candy (we would proceed in the same way as in the previous

-bottom and then transform the resulting disk into a block or
+transform the resulting disk into a block or ball).
+However, we never continuously transform a cup without

-transform a cup without an ear into a cup with an ear, just as we
+an ear into a cup with an ear, just as we do not remodel a bar of

-do not remodel a bar of chocolate or a nougat ball into a wreath
+chocolate or a nougat ball into a wreath - a block or a ball cannot

-toroid homeomorphically !
+be transformed into a toroid homeomorphically !

 Demonstration of how